ANSHULAGARWAL09/Cypress-BDD/Manual_Assessment/ReadMe.md

 - Gmail's response to empty fields and invalid logins

 ## Test Cases
-Test cases are documented in the `Gmail-Test-Cases.xlsx` file under the `test_cases` folder.
+Test cases are documented in the `Manual Assessment - Incubyte.xlsx` file under the `Manual_Assessment` folder.